MarioBlazek/git-workshop/assignments/01-configuration.md

 Goal
 ----

-Customize you Git environment.
-Configure standard Git options only once on any given computer, t hey’ll stick around between upgrades.
+Customize your Git environment.
+Configure standard Git options only once on any given computer, they’ll stick around between upgrades.
 You can also change them at any time by running through the commands again.

 Intro